 The transportation sector is currently undergoing major developments.
 A key focus area is the increased use of shared transportation services, which is part of the sharing economy.
-By sharing vehicles such as cars, bikes and electric scooters, the available vehicles and space are used more effectively.
+By sharing vehicles such as cars, bikes, and electric scooters, the available vehicles and space are used more efficiently.

-Shared transport is a complement to the more traditional public transport system andis a way to move away from the individual car ownership to a more sustainable and effective system of transport.
-In Sweden, there are several companies and research projects related to shared transportation, like bike-sharing or electric scooters.
+Shared transport complements the traditional public transport system, offering an alternative to individual car ownership for a more sustainable and efficient mobility model.
+In Sweden, several companies and research projects focus on shared transportation, such as bike-sharing and electric scooters.

 Mobility as a Service (Maas)